-- Median household income: The average DC Water charges are less than 4.6% of income for 83.8% of the households in the District of Columbia.
-US EPA guidelines suggest that charges greater than 4% of median household income are typically viewed as a strain on household budgets (2% water + 2% sewer) - Customer Assistance Programs are in place to help eligible low income customers with their water/sewer bills
+- Median household income: The average DC Water charges are less than 3.7% of income for 82.1 % of the households in the District of Columbia.
+US EPA guidelines suggest that charges greater than 4% of household income are typically viewed as a strain on household budgets (2% water + 2% sewer) - Customer Assistance Programs are in place to help eligible low income customers with their water/sewer bills financing d

-After CAP credits, a family of 4 at the 2021 Federal Poverty level spends 1.5 percent of income on DC Water Bills
+After CAP credits, a family of 4 at the 2022 Federal Poverty level spends 1.6% of income on DC Water bills.